 PURPOSE: This form is used by hospital, health department, and other health care provider staffs to document a religious objection to newborn screening for inborn errors of metabolism and hemoglobinopathies.
+Forms are available in English, Spanish, Russian, and Ukrainian.

 ITEM BY ITEM INSTRUCTIONS: